Chronoblog/gatsby-theme-chronoblog/packages/gatsby-theme-chronoblog/README.md

 <p>&nbsp;</p>
 ```

 The whole point of this file is to show how you can use it!
 Feel free to modify this file.
+Or, if you do not need it, remove everything from it and leave it blank.

 ## Pages